The historic UK festival returns in 2021

-Isle of Wight Festival is one of the UK's longest-running music festivals, each year bringing over 90,000 music fans to the island for a weekend of rock, pop and dance.
+Isle of Wight Festival returns in June 2021 after a year off as it once again welcomes over 90,000 music fans to Seaclose Park for a weekend of rock, pop and dance music.

-Since its establishment in 1968, the now iconic festival has seen headline sets from legends such as Fleetwood Mac, David Bowie, The Rolling Stones and The Who.
-But one of the festival's most fabled years has to be 1970, when an estimated 700,000 people turned up to see Jimi Hendrix, leading to the UK Parliament to pass a law banning the festival.
-It made its triumphant return in 2002.
+But one of the festival's most fabled years has to be 1970, when an estimated 700,000 people turned up to see Jimi Hendrix perform live.
+This huge gathering led to the UK Parliament to pass a law banning the festival, which had only been going since 1968.

-Nowadays the Isle of Wight Festival still hosts its top-tier lineup – 2020's lineup will feature Lionel Richie, Lewis Capaldi, Snow Patrol, The Chemical Brothers and Duran Duran – while the festival is also great for families, with the lineup including a diverse programme of theatre, film, comedy, activities and games.
+It finally made its triumphant return in 2002, and has gone from strength to strength since then.
+Nowadays the Isle of Wight Festival still hosts its top-tier lineup – 2021's edition will be headlined by Lionel Richie, Lewis Capaldi, Snow Patrol and Duran Duran – while also being great for families, with the lineup including a diverse programme of theatre, film, comedy, activities and games.

 And beyond the festival's gates, those wishing to turn the trip into a longer holiday will find an island offering all kinds of extra activities, including walking, cycling, horse riding, kayaking, sailing and much, much more.